-No supplementary assessment opportunities will be granted for this module reflect upon the philosophical aspects underlying research and science;
+No supplementary assessment opportunities will be granted for this module

 The purpose of this module is to introduce students to a sense for the methodological aspects of their discipline.
 At completion of the module, the student should be able to conduct empirical research and to report thereon in an academically sound research report.